Data Quality Metric Library

 Metric Purpose

-Confirm completeness of railing assets attribute data is adequate for planning and decision-making purposes.
+Confirm railing (barrier) assets attribute data is likely to be accurate and thus is adequate for planning and decision-making purposes.
+Confirm that railing (barrier) assets are likely to be assigned to the correct road.

 Consequence of Poor Quality Data

-Poor data has the potential to impact our renewal programme development, investment decision making, asset valuations and LoS delivery.
+Inaccurate data has the potential to result in misinformed decision-making which can impact renewal programme development, financial decisions, asset valuations and LoS delivery.

 Potential reason(s) for not being at the expected standard unique to this metric